kevinma0/kevinma0.github.io/_project/S00-vignettes.md

     <img class="w-100 dib center-ns measure f3" src="/assets/img/hitching/opening.jpg" alt=""/>
   </header>

-  In the spring of last year, I found myself hundreds of miles from home, in a strange neighborhood.
+  At the beginning of this year, I found myself hundreds of miles from home, in a strange neighborhood.
 It was the first night of a hitchhiking trip across the country, and I was looking for a place to roll out my sleeping bag.

   The LA lights twinkled in the distance as dusk fell.